Graph Databases for Lineage Graphs

 ORDER BY length(path) DESC

-For teams building API layers or internal data catalogs, Querying Lineage Graphs with GraphQL provides a standardized interface for frontend applications to request nested lineage without over-fetching.
+For teams building API layers or internal data catalogs, a GraphQL layer over Neo4j provides a standardized interface for frontend applications to request nested lineage without over-fetching.
 Always validate traversal depth limits in production environments to prevent runaway queries on highly branched pipelines.
 The official Neo4j Cypher Manual details query planner hints and index-backed path resolution strategies.

 High-frequency ETL pipelines can overwhelm graph databases if ingestion is unoptimized.
 Lineage graphs are write-heavy during processing windows, requiring careful transaction batching and index tuning.